marlonportotorres4/marlonportotorres4/README.md

 # Hi, my name is Marlon Torres! 👋

-Passionate about solving problems through technology, I am always trying to improve my skills and knowledge of the area.
-Currently my main interests are using python in the area of AI and Machine learning, as well as using AWS cloud to solve problems and develop software.
+My main interests are using python in the area of AI and Machine learning, as well as using AWS cloud to solve problems and develop software.

+I am currently studying Machine learning and improving my programming logic.

 <p align="left">
 <a href = "mailto:contato.marlonptorres6@gmail.com"> <img src="https://img.shields.io/badge/-Gmail-%23333?style=for-the-badge&logo=gmail&logoColor=white" target="_blank"></a>